nickfargo/state/src/state-expression.coffee.md

 #### [interpret](#state-expression--private--interpret)

-Transforms a plain object map into a well-formed `StateExpression`, making the appropriate type inferences for any shorthand notation encountered.
+Transforms a plain-object `expr` into a well-formed `StateExpression`, making the appropriate type inferences for any shorthand notation encountered.

-      interpret = ( map ) ->
+      interpret = ( expr ) ->

-Start with a null-valued map keyed with the category names.
+Start with a null-valued `result` object keyed with the category names.

         result = assign STATE_EXPRESSION_CATEGORIES, null

-        for own key, value of map

-If `value` is just a reference to the exported `state` function, interpret that as an empty state expression.

-          value = new StateExpression if value is state

 ###### Categorization

+        for own key, value of expr

+**Priority 1:** Recognize an explicitly named category object.

+          category = categoryMap[ key ] or synonymMap[ key ]
+          if category? and value?
+            result[ category ] =
+              if typeof value is 'string' then value else if isArray value then value.slice 0 else clone result[ category ], value
+            continue

-**Priority 1:** Do a nominative type match for explicit expression instances.
+**Priority 2:** Do a nominative type match for explicit expression instances.
+The `state` function serves as a sentinel `value` indicating empty-expression.

           category =
-            if value instanceof StateExpression then 'states'
+            if value is state or value instanceof StateExpression 'substates'
-            else if value instanceof TransitionExpression then 'transitions' if category
+            else if value instanceof TransitionExpression
+              'transitions'
+          if category?
             item = result[ category ] or = {}
             item[ key ] = value

-**Priority 2:** Recognize an explicitly named category object.

-          else if categoryMap[ key ]? and value result[ key ] = clone result[ key ], value
+            continue

 **Priority 3:** Use keys and value types to infer implicit categorization.

-          else
           category =
             if eventTypes[ key ]? or typeof value is 'string' 'events'
             else if guardActions[ key ]?
               'guards'
             else if typeof value is 'function' or ( type = value?.type ) and
                 ( type is 'state-bound-function' or
                   type is 'state-fixed-function' )
               'methods'
-              else if value is NIL or isPlainObject value 'states'
+            else if value is NIL or isPlainObject value 'substates'
-            if category
+          if category?
             item = result[ category ] or = {}
             item[ key ] = value
+            continue

 ###### Coersion